shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_05.md

    ```powershell
    az vm list-ip-addresses -g $resourceGroup -n Sql2008-uniqueid --output table
    ```
 - Replace SQL2008-UniqueId with name of your SQLVM.
+It will look similar to the one as following:
+    ```
-It will look similar to the one as following:\n    ``` az vm list-ip-addresses -g $resourceGroup -n Sql2008-176667 --output table
+    az vm list-ip-addresses -g $resourceGroup -n Sql2008-176667 --output table
     ```